shaefner-usgs/easy-web-forms/README.md

     ```php
     $form->render();
     ```

-If `grunt dist` is still running, you can preview your new form at http://localhost:9201/form.php.
+6. **Compile** the CSS and JavaScript:

+    `grunt dist`

+    This creates a 'dist' folder with the new form, compiled code and PHP library files.
+Preview files in dist/htdocs at http://localhost:9201/.

 See [example.php](src/htdocs/example.php) for additional details.